CAMPBELL AIR QUALITY

 Global to regional scale applications

-I am very detailed and organized, a project leader and collaborator, and have consulting experience in the following applications of meteorological and air quality modeling:
+Very detailed and organized, a project leader and collaborator, and consulting experience in the following applications of meteorological and air quality modeling:

 Expert reports, deposition, and witness testimony for legal cases